##Introduction

 Conclusion

 Determining whether a chemical reaction is reversible or irreversible is a critical skill in chemistry, bridging theoretical knowledge with practical application.
 By analyzing observable clues—such as the presence of equilibrium arrows, physical state changes, or thermodynamic data—learners can systematically classify reactions and predict their behavior.
-The step-by-step framework provided equips students to handle complex chemical systems, whether in academic settings, laboratory experiments, or real-world scenarios.
+The step-by-step framework provided equips students to work through complex chemical systems, whether in academic settings, laboratory experiments, or real-world scenarios.

 Real-World Applications and Case Studies